AnkS4/Kanjis/README.md

 ## Kanji Collection

-Collection of kanjis I'm learning currently.
+Collection of kanjis I'm currently learning.

+Kanjis are saved in Markdown format files.
+It's corresponding 訓 (くん), 音 (おん) readings and meanings are also saved.

 References: